-ICT (also commonly called IT or Information Technology) is defined by ISO/IEC JTC1 as follows: "Information Technology includes the specification, design and development of systems and tools dealing with the capture, representation, processing, security, transfer, interchange, presentation, management, organization, storage and retrieval of information"13.
+ICT (also commonly called IT or Information Technology) is defined by ISO/IEC JTC 1 as follows: "Information Technology includes the specification, design and development of systems and tools dealing with the capture, representation, processing, security, transfer, interchange, presentation, management, organization, storage and retrieval of information" 14.

 Regarding current trends and the future of ICT at a global level, this sector remains promising.
-R&D investment in the ICT sector is still very important 14 and most of the other dynamic sectors (healthcare, education, cultural industries, etc.) are massively investing in ICT15.
-The coming trends show that the sector is still innovating at the technological level (media tablets, cloud computing, etc.) but also at the social level, with more and more use of ICT in the daily life of the consumers (Internet of Things, NFC (Near field communication) payments, etc.)16.
+R&D investment in the ICT sector is still very important 15 and most of the other dynamic sectors (healthcare, education, cultural industries, etc.) are massively investing in ICT16.
+The coming trends show that the sector is still innovating at the technological level (cloud computing, big data, sensor technology, etc.) but also at the social level, with more and more use of ICT in the daily life of the consumers (Mobile and Location-Aware Technology, Social Media and Web 2.0, etc.)17.

-The ICT sector is directly responsible for 5% of European GDP (Gross Domestic Product), with a market value of EUR 660 billion annually, but it contributes far more to overall productivity growth17.
+The ICT sector is directly responsible for 5% of European GDP (Gross Domestic Product), with a market value of EUR 660 billion annually, but it contributes far more to overall productivity growth 18.
 The reason is the high levels of dynamism and innovation inherent in the sector, and the enabling role the sector plays in changing how other sectors do business.
-At the same time, the social impact of ICT has become significant - for example, the facts that there are more than 250 million daily internet users in Europe and that virtually all Europeans own mobile phones have changed lifestyles.
+At the same time, the social impact of ICT has become significant - for example, the facts that nearly 60 % of individuals in the EU used the internet daily (this figure rises to 80% for Luxembourg) 19 and that virtually all Europeans own mobile phones have changed lifestyles.

-In 2010, the European Commission published "A Digital Agenda for Europe"18.
+In 2010, the European Commission published "A Digital Agenda for Europe" 20.
 The overall aim of the Digital Agenda is to deliver sustainable economic and social benefits from a digital single market based on fast / ultra-fast internet and interoperable applications.
-The Digital Agenda for Europe is one of the seven flagship initiatives of the Europe 2020 Strategy19, set out to define the key, enabling role that the use of ICT will have to play if Europe wants to succeed in its ambitions for 2020.
+The Digital Agenda for Europe is one of the seven flagship initiatives of the Europe 2020 Strategy21, set out to define the key, enabling role that the use of ICT will have to play if Europe wants to succeed in its ambitions for 2020.

-According to the European Commission20, ICT is much more important than the figures suggest, playing a key role in everything from promoting innovation throughout the economy to meeting the demographic challenge of an aging society.
+According to the European Commission22, ICT is much more important than the figures suggest, playing a key role in everything from promoting innovation throughout the economy to meeting the demographic challenge of an aging society.
 ICT plays a crucial role in: